-Grimason is an emphatic 'no', while Wood and FitzGerald say they have no plans to do so, but 'never say never'.
+Grimason is an emphatic "no", while Wood and FitzGerald say they have no plans to do so, but "never say never".

-Top tips for career success in-house
+Tips for in-house career success

-- 'Make in-house a career choice, not because you think it's going to be an easier option or less stressful' -Sapna Bedi Fitzgerald, company secretary and head of legal at LSL Property Services plc
+"Make in-house a career choice, not because you think it's going to be an easier option or less stressful." – Sapna Bedi Fitzgerald, company secretary and head of legal at LSL Property Services plc

-- Take every opportunity to train and study in areas relevant to your role.
+"Take every opportunity to train and study in areas relevant to your role.
 Take secondment and shadowing opportunities, and be clear why you want to enter local government." – Dennis Hall, commercial manager at Gateshead Council

-- 'Not all employers value their legal team, so only join one that is clear about its purpose.
-Look at the culture created by the GC, the quality of infrastructure, and whether wellbeing of staff is actively managed.' - Paul Gilbert
+"Not all employers value their legal team, so only join one that is clear about its purpose.
+Look at the culture created by the GC, the quality of infrastructure, and whether wellbeing of staff is actively managed." – Paul Gilbert

-- 'Consider the Government Legal Department, because it gives you access to fascinating and varied cases.
+"Consider the Government Legal Department, because it gives you access to fascinating and varied cases.
 Salaries may be lower, but there are excellent benefits, including options to take career breaks." – Catherine Seldon, solicitor in the Government Legal Department